seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 - Computationally very expensive
 - Caused our IDEs to crash multiple times

-# Explain your SELENUIM test case design process
+# Explain your SELENIUM test case design process
+To create our test cases, we simply walked through unique functionalities as a regular user would do if they were navigating through the SportChek website.
+For each page, we created two separate tests for slightly different functionalities.

 ### TC1 - Login/Account
 The login process is a typical test case as there are many ways the output can differ based on the input.
 An account was initially created as both its own test, and to complete testing for login purposes.
 The account was used to successfully log in, and an incorrect attempt was made as well.